 John White is a Tulsa local and native.
 He is a technology teacher, robotics coach, drone racer, and mixed media artist who incorporates the technical skills that he teaches in his classroom such as CNC machining, 3D printing, laser cutting, electronics, and programming with his art.
 He strives to create engaging, innovative, and interactive designs, sculptures, and installations that reach his audience.
 John loves to give back to his community through both knowledge and art.
 He wants to inspire others to share their passions and unique talents with their community, whatever they may be.

 THE EXPERIENCE relies on support from the community to come to life.
-Sponsorship opportunites are available.
-Please contact Development Director Hillary Sutton for more information: email@example.com or 918-584-3333.
+Sponsorship opportunites are available, and sponsors at $2,500 and above receive special benefits.
+Please contact Development Director Hillary Sutton for more information: firstname.lastname@example.org or 918-584-3333.

 Donate online (up to $2,500).
 Please contact us about higher-level sponsorships.